dcdpr/did-btc1/chapters/Update-Beacons.md

 is a Bitcoin address represented as a URI following the [BIP21 scheme](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
 It is RECOMMENDED that this Bitcoin address be under the sole control of the DID controller.
-How the Bitcoin address and the cryptographic material that controls it are generated is left to implementation.
+How the Bitcoin address and the cryptographic material that controls it are generated is left to the implementation.

 This algorithm takes in a Bitcoin `address` and a `serviceId` and returns a ::Singleton Beacon:: `service`.